OctopusDeploy/docs/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles.md

 Our recommendations for environments are:
 - Keep the number of environments per space to be between 2 and 20.
-- Name environments to match your company's nomenclature so you can re-use them across projects.
+- Name environments to match your company's terminology so you can re-use them across projects.
 Common names include **development**, **test**, **QA**, **acceptance**, **uat**, and **production**.
 - If you have between one and five data centers (including cloud regions), it's okay to have an environment per data center.
-For example **Production - AU** for a data center in Australia and **Production - Central US** for the Azure Central US region.
+For example, **Production - AU** for a data center in Australia and **Production - Central US** for the Azure Central US region.
 If you have more than five data centers consider [tenants](/docs/deployments/patterns/multi-tenant-deployments/index.md) where each data center is a tenant.
-- It's okay to have team specific environments, similar to data center environments.
+- It's okay to have team-specific environments, similar to data center environments.
 Although if you have more than five or six teams, consider [tenants](/docs/deployments/patterns/multi-tenant-deployments/index.md) where each team is a tenant.
 - Avoid project specific environments.
 Project specific environments is a good indicator to consider [spaces](/docs/administration/spaces/index.md).

 There is also a direct correlation between generic roles, such as `web-server` and the number of environments.
 Going back to the `web-server` example, if you needed to limit it to be web servers for a specific application.
-To do that you'd need to create an environment.
+To do that, you'd need to create an environment.

 Generic roles also impact your future flexibility.
-For example, if your target role is `web-server` for a 100 projects that means all targets on all environments have to host those same 100 projects.
-If you were to decide in six months to split up those servers you'd have to update over 100 projects.
+For example, if your target role is `web-server` for 100 projects, all targets on all environments have to host those same 100 projects.
+If you were to decide in six months to split up those servers, you'd have to update over 100 projects.

 Our recommendations for target roles are:
-- Avoid generic roles, for example `web-server`, whenever possible.
+- Avoid generic roles, for example, `web-server`, whenever possible.
-- Use specific target roles, for example `hello-world-api`, to uniquely identify a project and component to deploy.
+- Use specific target roles, for example, `hello-world-api`, to uniquely identify a project and component to deploy.
 Use those specific target roles in your deployment process.
-- Use architecture and platform specific target roles, for example `IIS-Server-Windows-2019`.
-Use those target roles for common maintenance tasks, such as installing the latest version of Node.js or installing a patch.
+- Use architecture and platform-specific target roles, for example, `IIS-Server-Windows-2019`.
+Use those target roles for everyday maintenance tasks, such as installing the latest version of Node.js or installing a patch.

 <span><a class="btn btn-outline-dark" href="/docs/getting-started/best-practices/spaces-recommendations">Previous</a></span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span><a class="btn btn-success" href="/docs/getting-started/best-practices/worker-configuration">Next</a></span>